bournex/NvGpuDecoder/README.md

 - NvDecoder
 - NvMediaSource

-currently NvDecoder and NvMediaSource have implemented. you can rewrite this classes.
+Currently NvDecoder and NvMediaSource have implemented. you can rewrite this classes.

+sample have tested on Tesla M4/M40/K40 cards